nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

-**A:** #10Queries sessions are when editors will post anonymous feedback on some of the submissions they’ve received on our [Subreddit](https://www.reddit.com/r/RevPit?target=_blank).
+**A:** #10Queries sessions are when editors will post anonymous feedback on some of the submissions they’ve received on [Bluesky](https://bsky.app/hashtag/RevPit?target=_blank).
 For more information on #10Queries, check out [our past 10Queries](https://reviseresub.com/mini-events).

 </div>